 Over the festival weekend at Speyfest, there are several free events for visitors to enjoy around the village, including traditional music workshops where you can try your hand at some fiddling or bodhran.
 There are also "sing a song" singing workshops and a Saturday craft fair.
 Please take your kids to these events as they are brilliant.

 The craft fair has become an important part of the Speyfest festival.
 The main marquee is transformed into a marketplace for artists and craftsmen to display and sell their beautiful products.
 Gin tastings and a prosecco afternoon tea are also part of the events on offer.

-Ewan McGregor had heads in a spin when he turned up with brother Colin and accompanied MSP Richard Lochhead to enjoy the festival in 2011.
+Ewan McGregor had heads in a spin when he turned up with his brother Colin and accompanied MSP Richard Lochhead to enjoy the festival in 2011.

 One of the best acts to perform at the Speyfest festival are the Fochabers Fiddlers.
 Sourced from Milnes high school pupils aged 12 to 18, the band play their own traditional set at Speyfest every year.
 James Alexander established the group in 1980 to try and encourage young people to take an interest in traditional Scottish music.
 James Alexander usually gives a short speech before the band plays.